US official's 'quiet diplomacy' led to Warmbier's release

 Paraded before the media a month later in Pyongyang, he tearfully apologized for attempting to steal a political banner from a staff-only section of his hotel.
 The Swedes, who represent U.S. interests in North Korea, managed to visit him in March 2016, a few weeks before he was sentenced to 15 years hard labor.

 What happened next, and how Warmbier ended up in a coma, is still unclear.
-Warmbier's family said North Korea insist the coma was the result of botulism and a sleeping pill.
-But the family wasn't buying the explanation.
+Warmbier's family said North Korea insists the coma was the result of botulism and a sleeping pill.
+But the family has dismissed that explanation.
 Doctors treating him in the U.S. said they found no evidence of botulism, but did find severe brain damage consistent with losing oxygen to the brain.

 Though Warmbier supposedly had been in a coma for more than a year, the U.S. didn't learn the full extent of his condition until Yun and the doctors saw him in a Pyongyang hospital.

+The "quiet diplomacy," as the State Department put it, came at a time of North Korean missile tests and increasing U.S. pressure on Kim Jong Un's totalitarian government.
 In February, Secretary of State Rex Tillerson briefed Trump on the Americans held in North Korea.
-Trump directed him to do everything possible to secure their release.
-The State Department called the effort "quiet diplomacy" at a time of North Korean missile tests and increasing U.S. pressure on Kim Jong Un's totalitarian government.
+Trump directed him to do everything possible to secure their release, officials said.

-In May, Yun met in the Norwegian capital of Oslo with senior officials from North Korea's Foreign Ministry.
+Then in May, Yun met in the Norwegian capital of Oslo with senior officials from North Korea's Foreign Ministry.
 The North Koreans agreed to let Swedish diplomats visit the U.S. detainees, including Warmbier.
-Shortly after the Swedish visits, the North reached out to the U.S. with an urgent request to meet in person, officials said.
+Shortly after the Swedish visits, the North reached out to the U.S. with an urgent request to meet in person.

 Yun met with the North Korean ambassador to the U.N. in New York on June 6 and was told of Warmbier's medical status.
 Over the next days, officials said, Tillerson and Trump discussed the case.
 Tillerson then dispatched Yun to North Korea "with the intent of bringing Otto back to the United States," according to a White House timeline.